-For full access to the report Time to invest: how to support action on SDG16+, kindly follow the link.
+For full access to the Policy paper on reducing overcrowding in detention facilities, please follow the link.

-For full access to the Electoral Justice System Assessment Guide, kindly follow the link.
+For full access to the Survey on Access to Justice in Albania, please follow the link.

 Focusing on Albania, Georgia, Kyrgyzstan and Montenegro, Children’s Equitable Access to Justice: Central and Eastern Europe and Central Asia (hereafter Children’s Equitable Access to Justice) provides insights from children, their families and justice sector professionals on why children become involved in justice systems, where children go to seek justice, the main obstacles they face in the process and whether justice procedures are child-sensitive.